5 Ways to Give Back in Your Community Association This Holiday Season

 Here are 5 ways to give back in your community association this holiday season.

-1. Maintain Property Appearance
+1. Keep Property Appearance Maintained

-2. Practice Patience and Courtesy With Neighbors
+2. Practice Sincere Courtesy With Neighbors

-As well as being the season of giving, this time of year can also be considered the season of stress!
+As well as being the season of giving, this time of year could also be considered the season of stress!
 There is a high-stakes, energetic buzz about the air.
-Hordes of people are rushing to purchase gifts for loved ones, working tirelessly to meet last-quarter quotas, and cross off resolutions made at the beginning of the year.
-With this in mind, do your best to extend the notion of courtesy and practice patience with those in your community.
+Hordes of people are rushing to purchase gifts for loved ones, working tirelessly to meet last-quarter quotas, and cross off resolutions made at the New Year.
+With this in mind, do your best to extend a notion of courtesy and practice patience with those in which you share your community.
 A simple "good morning," or "happy holidays," may be all it takes to lift the spirits of those around you.
+Also, be mindful of noise levels in the late hours of the evenings.
+Not everyone will be fortunate enough to have time off around the holidays, so minimizing late-night disturbances is another great way to show courtesy.

 3. Assist the Elderly or Less-Able